-This can occur when an operand is accidentally mistyped, for example: armasm init.s -g -PD "ROM_RAM_REMAP SETL {FALS}"

-armasm init.s -g -PD "ROM_RAM_REMAP SETL {FALSE}"
+This can occur when an operand is accidentally mistyped, for example: armasm init.s -g -PD "ROM_RAM_REMAP SETL {FALS}" should be: armasm init.s -g -PD "ROM_RAM_REMAP SETL {FALSE}"

-See RVCT 2.0 Assembler Guide, section 3.5.4, "Assembly time substitution of variables"

-A1199E: Coprocessor operation out of range 0 to <maxi>

-A1200E: Structure mismatch expect While/Wend

-A1201E: Substituted line too long, maximum length <max> A1202E: No pre-declaration of substituted symbol <name>

-See RVCT 2.0 Assembler Guide, section 3.5.4, "Assembly time substitution of variables"
+See RVCT 2.2 Assembler Guide, section 3.5.4, "Assembly time substitution of variables"

-A1203E: Illegal label parameter start in macro prototype

-A1204E: Bad macro parameter default value

-A1205E: Register <reg> occurs multiply in list

-Al206E: Registers should be listed in increasing register number order

-This warning is given if registers in e.g. LDM or STM instructions are not specified in increasing order and the -checkreglist option is used.

-A1207E: Bad or unknown attribute

-AREA test, CODE, READONLY, HALFWORD, INTERWORK

-The HALFWORD and INTERWORK attributes are obsolete - simply remove them.

-A1209E: ADRL can't be used with PC as destination

-A1210E: Non-zero data within uninitialized area <name>

-A1211E: Missing open square bracket

-A1212E: Division by zero

-A1213E: Attribute <Attrl> cannot be used with attribute <Attr2>

-A1214E: Too late to define symbol <sym> as register list

-A1215E: Bad register list symbol

-A1216E: Bad string escape sequence
+- A1199E: Coprocessor operation out of range 0 to <max> - A1200E: Structure mismatch expect While/Wend - A1201E: Substituted line too long, maximum length <max> A1202E: No pre-declaration of substituted symbol <name> See RVCT 2.2 Assembler Guide, section 3.5.4, "Assembly time substitution of variables" - A1203E: Illegal label parameter start in macro prototype - A1204E: Bad macro parameter default value - A1205E: Register <reg> occurs multiply in list - A1206E: Registers should be listed in increasing register number order This warning is given if registers in e.g. LDM or STM instructions are not specified in increasing order and the --checkreglist option is used. - A1207E: Bad or unknown attribute Example: AREA test,CODE,READONLY,HALFWORD,INTERWORK The HALFWORD and INTERWORK attributes are obsolete - simply remove them. - A1209E: ADRL can't be used with PC as destination - A1210E: Non-zero data within uninitialized area <name> - A1211E: Missing open square bracket - A1212E: Division by zero - A1213E: Attribute <Attrl> cannot be used with attribute <Attr2> - A1214E: Too late to define symbol <sym> as register list - A1215E: Bad register list symbol - A1216E: Bad string escape sequence - A1217E: Error writing to code file <codeFileName>: <reason>

-A1219E: Bad CPSR or SPSR designator
+A1219E: Bad CPSR or SPSR designator For example: